ZdravkoDimitrovArnaudov/AOS-XV6-RISCV/Projects/P0/README.md

 [![Intro (spanish)](http://img.youtube.com/vi/W15-Yx_zdsc/0.jpg)](https://www.youtube.com/watch?v=W15-Yx_zdsc)

 # Evaluation
 You dont need to do anything to handin the material.
-The profesor will run a script at deadline date 00:00AM, grabbing all the material in ur repository.
+The profesor will run a script at deadline date 00:00AM, grabbing all the material in your repository.
 Any further change beyond this date will be ignored.
-This course, this material will be considered as a +10% extra to your final grade (yes, u can get a 11).
-The evaluation will be supported (experimentally) by automatic scripts.
+The results of the evaluation will be provided in **Results/P0**.
+This lab has no test availble: just some text files with some tricky cases.
+See **Tests/P0**.